MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-password-ban-bad-on-premises-monitor.md

 | Azure AD Password Protection is a public preview feature of Azure Active Directory.
 For more information about previews, see  [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/)|
 |     |

 After the deployment of Azure AD Password Protection, monitoring and reporting are essential tasks.
-This article goes into detail to help you understand where each service logs information and how to report on the use of Azure AD Password Protection.
+This article goes into detail to help you understand various monitoring techniques, including where each service logs information and how to report on the use of Azure AD Password Protection.

 # DC agent event logging